GreyCat/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 ## Summary

-JavaScript is unique because it is a wide-spread and it's integration with HTML/CSS is best.
+JavaScript is unique because it's widespread and it's well integrated with HTML/CSS.

 JavaScript has the bright and more-or-less compatible future.

 But a good JavaScript programmer should keep other technologies in mind too.
 For example, Flash, Java have their own unique features.
-They are able to call javascript functions and vice versa.
+They are able to call JavaScript functions and vice versa.

-So there are tasks which can be solved using a combinations of Javascript + Flash, Javascript + Java.
+So there are tasks which can be solved using combinations of JavaScript + Flash, JavaScript + Java.

 Examples are: selecting uploading multiple files at once (Flash), using camera and microphone (Flash), doing complex multimedia and graphics, including calculations (Flash, Java) and much more.
 You'll meet them on your way.